mlazarov/Hyper-Cache-Extended/readme.txt

 == Changelog ==

 = 1.0.0 =
-* New cache directory outsite of plugins dir.
-Now cache files will not be removed when upgrading Hyper Cache Extended
+* New cache directory outside of Hyper Cache Extended plugin home directory.
+Now cache files will NOT be removed when upgrading Hyper Cache Extended.
 * Fixed bug which causes incorect is_feed check
 * Now hyper cache extended uses only advanced-cache.php config (config is replaces when upgrading)